MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 ## Task 3 - Centralize connection setting name

-First, centralize the connection setting name in the environment file and update the app configuration to access the environment variable value at runtime.
+Next, centralize the connection setting name in the environment file and update the app configuration to access the environment variable value at runtime.

 Continuing in Visual Studio and in the **TeamsApp** project: